 Plymouth

 § This page gives an overview of the Plymouth local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Plymouth is a coastal city in Devon, located between Dartmoor and the English Channel.
 Its historic harbour, the Hoe with views over Plymouth Sound, and the Mayflower Steps highlight its maritime heritage.
 The Barbican area preserves narrow streets, quays, and historic buildings, while the Royal William Yard and National Marine Aquarium add cultural attractions.
 The River Tamar forms a natural border with Cornwall, and the surrounding countryside includes moorland, valleys, and estuaries.
 Plymouth’s seafront setting and naval history define its character.

-The administrative boundary of Plymouth can be viewed on OpenStreetMap: District Boundary of Plymouth.
+The administrative boundary of Plymouth can also be viewed on OpenStreetMap: District Boundary of Plymouth.

 Key Facts about Plymouth